Marathi language: Yadava period

-Medieval and Deccan Sultanate period
+Medieval Bhakti Movement and Deccan Sultanate period

 The 13th century Varkari saint Dnyaneshwar (1275–1296) wrote a treatise in Marathi on Bhagawat Gita popularly called Dnyaneshwari and Amrutanubhava.

-Mukund Raj was a poet who lived in the 13th century and is said to be the first poet who composed in Marathi.
-He is known for the Viveka-Siddhi and Parammruta which are metaphysical, pantheistic works connected with orthodox Vedantism.

 The 16th century saint-poet Eknath (1528–1599) is well known for composing the Eknāthī Bhāgavat, a commentary on Bhagavat Purana and the devotional songs called Bharud.
 Mukteshwar translated the Mahabharata into Marathi; Tukaram (1608–1649) transformed Marathi into a rich literary language.
 His poetry contained his inspirations.
 Tukaram wrote over 3000 abhangs or devotional songs.
 Manmathswamy(1561–1631) wrote a large volume of poetry and literature in Marathi.
 The Shivparv Ambhag composed by him is still read with interest by Veerashaiva people of Marathwada.
 Apart from this, the Pararamrhasya, a spiritual book composed by him on Shatsthalsiddhanta, is also recited.

 Marathi was widely used during the Sultanate period.
 Although the rulers were Muslims, the local feudal landlords and the revenue collectors were Hindus and so was the majority of the population.
 To simplify administration and revenue collection, the sultans promoted use of Marathi in official documents.
 However, the Marathi language from the era is heavily Persianised in its vocabulary.
 The Persian influence continues to this day with many Persian derived words used in everyday speech such as bāg (Garden), kārkhānā (factory), shahar (city), bāzār (market), dukān (shop), hushār (clever), kāḡaḏ (paper), khurchi (chair), jamin (land), jāhirāt (advertisement), and hazār (thousand) Marathi also became language of administration during the Ahmadnagar Sultanate.
 Adilshahi of Bijapur also used Marathi for administration and record keeping.

 Maratha Empire

-Marathi gained prominence with the rise of the Maratha Kingdom beginning with the reign of Shivaji.
+Marathi gained prominence with the rise of the Maratha Kingdom beginning with the reign of Shivaji Bhonsale.
 In his court, Shivaji replaced Persian, the common courtly language in the region, with Marathi.
 The Marathi language used in administrative documents also became less Persianised.
 Whereas in 1630, 80% of the vocabulary was Persian, it dropped to 37% by 1677.
 His reign stimulated the deployment of Marathi as a tool of systematic description and understanding.
 Shivaji Maharaj commissioned one of his officials, Balaji Avaji Chitnis, to make a comprehensive lexicon to replace Persian and Arabic terms with their Sanskrit equivalents.
 This led to production of 'Rājavyavahārakośa', the thesaurus of state usage in 1677.

 Subsequent Maratha rulers extended the confederacy.
 These excursions by the Marathas helped to spread Marathi over broader geographical regions.
 This period also saw the use of Marathi in transactions involving land and other business.
 Documents from this period, therefore, give a better picture of the life of common people.
 There are a number of Bakhars (journals or narratives of historical events) written in Marathi and Modi script from this period.